Community Gardens

 Each garden site has a garden champion.
 This person works with other volunteers to decide what to plant each year.
 Everyone works together to care for the produce that is grown.
 You can harvest what you need once fruits and vegetables are ready to eat.
 Any leftover produce is donated to a local shelter.

-Individual plots are not available for rent however, the City has partnered with the Equal Grounds Community Group (EGCG) who do have additional options.
+Individual plots are not available for rent however, the City has partnered with the Equal Grounds Community Gardens (EGCG) who do have additional options.

 Request a new location